SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ## Verification and Validation Methodology

-A critical requirement of this project was mathematical equivalence between the high-level Python model and the Verilog implementation.
+A critical requirement of this project was absolute assurance of mathematical equivalence and hardware robustness before deploying capital.

+1.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is mathematically proven using SystemVerilog Assertions (SVA) and the `yices` SMT solver.
+The proofs guarantee bounded execution (no deadlocks), strict 23-cycle completion, and absolute metastability avoidance.
-1.  **Model Training:** The network is trained using TensorFlow and Larq.
+2.  **Model Training:** The network is trained using TensorFlow and Larq.
 The weights are extracted and formatted into a `.mem` file for Verilog `$readmemb` and a `.h` file for the ESP32.
-2.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
+3.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
-3.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
+4.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
 It streams 500 market ticks through the software quantizer, injects the vectors into the Verilog simulation, reads the RTL output, and asserts a 100% bit-exact match with the golden model.

 ## Usage and Compilation